Accidents and Injury Claim Settlements: FAQ

 Get all your claim-related documents together—medical bills, pay stubs, records of time missed at work, property damage estimates, and anything else that will give you a sense of your losses so far.
 These expenses are your "special damages" or out-of-pocket damages.

-An insurance adjuster using the multiplier method will add up your special damages and multiply the total by a number between 1.5 and 5 (called the "multiplier").
+An insurance adjuster using the multiplier method will add up your medical costs related to the accident and multiply the total by a number between 1.5 and 5 (called the "multiplier").
 The multiplier will be higher or lower based on factors like the seriousness of your injuries, your prospects for a complete recovery, the clarity of who was at fault for the accident, and the impact of your injuries on your day-to-day life.

-Remember that resolution of any injury claim usually turns on far too many variables—including the skill of the person negotiating the settlement—for you to reasonably rely on numbers that have been crunched on a website.
+Remember that the resolution of any injury claim usually turns on far too many variables—including the skill of the person negotiating the settlement—for you to reasonably rely on numbers that have been crunched on a website, but you'll get an idea of the potential value of your claim.

 In personal injury lingo, the different kinds of compensation you can receive are divided into two main groups: general damages and special damages.
 General damages are also sometimes called "non-economic" damages, and special damages may be referred to as "economic" damages.

-Basically, general damages are the kinds of harm and losses that stem from the underlying accident or injury, but are not easily quantified and can be more subjective.
+General damages are the kinds of harm and losses that stem from the accident and injury, but are not easily quantified and can be more subjective.
 This includes compensation for any pain and suffering, loss of enjoyment of life, lost companionship, disfigurement, and similar harm caused by the accident and resulting medical treatment.

-Special damages are losses that are easier to put a dollar figure amount on, including medical expenses, lost wages, lost income opportunity, and property damage.
+Special damages are losses that are easier to put a dollar figure amount on, including medical expenses, lost income, and property damage.

 Should I get money for "pain and suffering" in my settlement?

-If you've been injured in an accident, and you were mostly not at fault for the accident you should receive some amount of money for your pain and the impact the injury has had on your daily life in most states.
+If you've been injured in an accident that wasn't entirely your fault, you should receive some amount of money for your pain and the impact the injury has had on your daily life in most states.
 In accidents with minor, short-term injuries, it may be a small token amount.
-If your injuries are serious or long-lasting the settlement value of the pain and suffering portion of your claim increases sharply.
+If your injuries are serious or long-lasting the settlement value of the pain and suffering portion of your claim will increase sharply.

-See: Two Ways to Calculate a Pain and Suffering Settlement
+Learn more: Two Ways to Calculate a Pain and Suffering Settlement.

 Are my medical bills paid in an injury settlement?

-Be aware that your health insurance provider may have a lien on part of your settlement.
+But be aware that your health insurance provider may have a medical lien on part of your settlement.
 If your insurance provider already paid some or all of the bills that you later get compensated for in a settlement, you'll have to pay your insurance provider back.

 Is there a minimum personal injury settlement amount?

 No, there is no minimum or maximum amount when it comes to injury settlements.
-The amount of a settlement in a personal injury case depends on a number of factors, including:
+The amount of a settlement in a personal injury case depends on many factors, including:

 • the nature and extent of your injuries, including "pain and suffering" and the long-term impact of the injuries